csalzano/power-boost-for-gravity-forms/readme.txt

 == Upgrade Notice ==

+= 2.3.0 =
+Now creates .json file exports of each form during plugin activation.
+Form replacer now detects redirect-type confirmations and reminds users that these URLs might need to be updated after replacing forms.
+Fixes a bug in the Form replacer when providing an Edit Form link to users who just imported a single form.
+Bumps tested up to version to 5.9.3.

 = 2.2.0 =
 Adds a "Copy Shortcode" row action link to the forms list that copies a form's [gravityform] shortcode to the clipboard.
 Removes CSS that helps show long form names in the form switcher dropdown.
 Core Gravity Forms has caught up and fixed this bug.